COP3530/edugator-content/graphs/lessons/lesson.md

 Time complexity: $`O(E)`$

 Iterates through `_edges` and adds the second element of the pair to a list if the first element matches the given vertex.

+#### getEdges

+Time complexity: $`O(1)`$

+Returns a reference to `_edges`.

+#### Space Complexity

+The space complexity of an edge list is $`O(E)`$ where $`E`$ is the number of edges.
+The edge list stores all of the edges in the graph.

+#### When to use

+An edge list is an *excellent* choice when the graph is **sparse** because it only stores the edges that exist.
+However, an edge list is not as efficient as an adjacency list because it does not store the vertices and their neighbors.
+The time complexity of `isAdjacent` and `getNeighbors` is $`O(E)`$ where $`E`$ is the number of edges in the graph.
+Therefore, an edge list is not as efficient as an adjacency list for these operations.

+In a future module, we will discuss more advanced graph algorithms and algorithms such as Bellman-Ford and Kruskal's algorithm which are typically implemented using an edge list since they iterating through the edges is a core part of those algorithms.

 ## Traversals